 In this chapter, an overview of the functionality of each HAL package is provided along with usage examples for that package's generic API functions.
 After the description of the generic functions, examples of target/device-specific APIs, based on those provided for 'C64x+ devices, are also given.
 For a full description of the target/device-specific APIs available for a particular family or device, please refer to the API reference documentation.
 Section 8.5, HAL Package Organization provides an overview of the generic HAL packages and their associated target/device-specific packages to facilitate finding the appropriate packages.

-For hardware-specific information about using SYS/BIOS, see the links at http://processors.wiki.ti.com/index.php/Category:SYSBIOS.
+Note: For hardware-specific information about using SYS/BIOS, see the TI-RTOS Kernel Device Addendum (BIOS_INSTALL_DIR/docs/Device_Addendum.html).

 8.2 HWI Module